 FEMA Form FF-206-FY-21-119: This form enables an insured party to amend an insurance policy issued or renewed under the Risk Rating 2.0 pricing methodology to reflect substantial improvements to the structure, a change in an insurance agent, or other changes in the status of the insured person or structure.

 - NFIP Flood Insurance Cancellation/Nullification Request Form – Risk Rating 2.0 Pricing Methodology

 FEMA Form FF-206-FY-21-118: This form is used to cancel a Flood Insurance Policy issued under the Risk Rating 2.0 pricing methodology effective on or after Oct.
 1, 2021.

 ECs can also be used to support requests for a Letter of Map Amendment (LOMA) or Letter of Map Revision based on fill (LOMR-F).
-LOMAs and LOMR-Fs can be used to change a property’s assigned flood zone, which could affect a property’s mandatory purchase status, but they will not be used to reduce an insured’s premium, because those zones are no longer used in rating.
-(Last updated 10/14/21)
+The process for seeking a LOMA or a LOMR-F has not changed; once obtained, a LOMA or LOMR-F can be used to change a property’s assigned flood zone, which could affect a property’s mandatory purchase status.
+However, LOMAs and LOMR-Fs cannot be used to reduce an insured’s premium, because flood zones are no longer used in rating.
+(Last updated 12/17/21)

 Q16: What will become of the Mortgage Portfolio Protection Program (MPPP)?